azdavis/dotfiles/readme.rst

 the auto-update script.

-A file named X for which there does *not* exist an corresponding file named Y will be ignored.
-Be warned, however, that if in the future, a corresponding file *is* added in this repository, it will replace the other one.
+A file named X for which there does *not* exist an corresponding file named Y will not be affected.
+Be warned, however, that if in the future, a corresponding file *is* added in ``dotfiles``, it will replace the other one.

-Note also, however, that it *is* possible to use this repository both while tracking upstream changes and keeping your own modifications intact.
+Note also, however, that it *is* possible to use ``dotfiles`` both while tracking upstream changes and keeping your own modifications intact.
 If you commit your changes in ``$HOME/.config``, the auto-update script will respect them.